raguay/MyAlfred/README.md

 This is where I am keeping my Alfred 2 workflows.
 I currently have the following workflows:

+**MacVim Toolbox**
+This workflow adds commands for working with MacVim.
+They are:

+"vim:editterminal"
+Edit the selected file in a MacVim terminal editor

+"vim:editgui"
+Edit the selected file in a MacVim gui applicaiton.

+Also, I added edit with MacVim in the Alfred Browser.
+There are hotkeys you can define as well.

 **Slap Toolbox**
 These commands are for working with the slap terminal editor easier.
 You can learn more about slap at https://github.com/slap-editor/slap